dankerrigan/riak-data-migrator/README.md

         host name is not specified.
 -p <portNumber> Specify Riak Port.
 If not specified, defaults to 8087.
--v Verbose output, shows number of ops/sec every second
+-v Verbose output, shows number of ops/sec every second --riakworkercount Specify the number of workers used to read from/write
+    to Riak.
+--maxriakconnections Specify the number of connections to maintain
+    in the Riak connection pool.

 Examples:
 -------------------------